LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/blended-accounts.md

 * [Dedicated agents](#dedicated-agents) - Completely separate agents for messaging and for live chat, sharing  the same account.
 Each agent has an individual login.

-* [Dedicated agents per shift/time period 2 seperate logins (one for chat and one for messaging)](#dedicated-agents-per-shift)  - Agents that are capable of handling both live chats and messaging, but focus only on one channel per shift/dedicated time period ( not handling chat and messaging conversations simultaneously).
+* [Dedicated agents per shift/time period 2 separate logins (one for chat and one for messaging)](#dedicated-agents-per-shift)  - Agents that are capable of handling both live chats and messaging, but focus only on one channel per shift/dedicated time period ( not handling chat and messaging conversations simultaneously).
 Typically these agents will have two separate logins for chat and messaging.

 * [Blended agents within a single shift](#blended-agents-within-the-same-shift) - Agents handling both live chat and messaging conversations simultaneously within a single shift, with a single login.